SpinDoctorMRI/SpinDoctor/README.md

-# SpinDoctor Neuron Module
+# SpinDoctor Neuron Module (old code 2020)

 ==================================

-This branch contains code and documentation dating from 2019, which can be used to run some of the examples from the paper
+This branch contains code and documentation dating from 2020, which can be used to run some of the examples from the paper

 C. Fang, V.-D. Nguyen, D. Wassermann, J.-R. Li
 [Diffusion MRI simulation of realistic neurons with SpinDoctor and the Neuron Module](https://doi.org/10.1016/j.neuroimage.2020.117198)